VittoAdesso/VittoAdesso/README.md

-## Welcome aboard 👩‍🚀
+## Welcome on board 👩‍🚀

-     I have around two years of experience been full Stack Developer.
+     I have around two years of experience being full Stack Developer.
      Wide professional experience of more than 12 years, as Project Manager and responsible of departments in multinational companies such as engineering, consulting, retail & hostelery sectors.